Backscratcher

 Distinct styles of backscratchers in action, employing different itch-relieving techniques.

-A backscratcher, sometimes known as a scratch-back, is a tool used for relieving an itch in an area that cannot easily be reached just by one's own hands, typically the back.
-Although the backscratcher was an early human invention, primates have been observed using similar tools.
+A backscratcher, sometimes known as a scratch-back, is a hand tool used for scratching the skin in order to relieve an itch in areas that cannot easily be reached just by one's own hands, typically the back.
+Although the backscratcher was an early human invention, other primates have been observed using similar tools.